 – Key Points

 Vascular Wellness believes deeply in its vision of Advancing Healthcare and Empowering Nurses.
 Developing and furthering the Advanced Vascular Access Clinician role is core to this belief.
 Vascular Wellness is a leading clinical nursing company as demonstrated by our nurses placing Small Bore Lines and Large Bore Lines, as well as our nurses using the latest technology for proper line placement confirmation.
-The tunneled catheter program is in development, and we look forward to adding tunneled catheters to our advanced and cutting-edge skill set among our nurses.
+The tunneled catheter program is just one of our advanced and cutting-edge skill sets among our nurses.

 Vascular Wellness clinicians have placed hundreds of thousands of lines and this experience enables us to assess and treat a situation properly and if a line is damaged and needs to be removed, to be able to address the situation.
-Further, by having the tools of ultrasound (US) Guided PIVs, Midlines, PICCs, Small Bore lines such as Internal Jugular lines (IJs) and Femoral lines (Fems), Large Bore lines including Vas Caths and Quad Lumens, and soon to be more broadly available Tunneled lines, Vascular Wellness is able to create clinically appropriate access in virtually all patients even in situations such as above when the tunneled line is fractured and needs to be removed or is not performing for any number of reasons.
+Further, by having the tools of ultrasound (US) Guided PIVs, Midlines, PICCs, Small Bore lines such as Internal Jugular lines (IJs) and Femoral lines (Fems), Large Bore lines including Vascaths, Permcaths, Quad Lumens, and Tunneled central lines, Vascular Wellness is able to create clinically appropriate access in virtually all patients even in situations such as above when the tunneled line is fractured and needs to be removed or is not performing for any number of reasons.
 These factors, along with a consultative approach with the treating physician, are just a few reasons why Vascular Wellness improves patient outcomes, reduces costs, and strengthens infection control.

 Nurse Clinicians in Action is a spotlight series highlighting some of the interesting cases that Vascular Wellness clinicians have encountered and participated in treatment.
 These cases involve challenging situations or intriguing clinical presentations and may involve more than one Vascular Wellness clinician, as our clinicians have the ability to consult each other while in the field, as well as an on-call Clinical Administrator via a HIPAA (Health Insurance Portability and Accountability) compliant communication app.
 In addition, our extensive training program and diverse client base, including Level 1 Trauma Centers, Short Term Acute Care Hospitals, Long Term Acute Care Hospitals, and Skilled Nursing Facilities, provide our clinicians with a wide array of clinical experience and why we believe our clinicians, as a group, are the most experienced and best trained and supported vascular access clinicians.